 Here is why:

-This is because it is generally safe and very multipurpose.
+Coconut oil is plant based is generally safe and very multipurpose.
 As modern society has experimented with this abundant tropical resource, more and more uses for it have been discovered.
+Today we are rediscovering it many uses and its natural benefits.

 Ayurvedic doctors have prescribed oil for oral treatment for thousands of years.